datawowio/datawow-ruby/README/moderation_docs.md

 print(response.body)
 ```
-If you could create moderation successfully, you will receive response like below:
+You will receive response like below, once you created moderation successfully.

 ```ruby
 {